Anniversary (Tony! Toni! Toné! song): Chart performance

 "Anniversary" was released by Mercury and Polygram Records on September 14, 1993.
 It received considerable radio exposure and sales in the United States.
-In the week of September 29, it climbed from number 84 to number 44 on Billboard Hot 100, making it one of the singles with the widest radio exposure and the greatest sales gains.
+In the week of September 29, it climbed from number 84 to number 44 on the US Billboard Hot 100, making it one of the singles with the widest radio exposure and the greatest sales gains.
 "Anniversary" spent 20 weeks on the chart, peaking at number 10 on October 23.
 Its music video was released in October and featured the group in attire associated with English Romanticism and dandyism, including Dolce & Gabbana velvet vests, pin-striped jackets, lace bows, and cuffed shirts.
 On November 17, 1993, the single was certified gold by the Recording Industry Association of America (RIAA).

 In Canada, "Anniversary" charted for nine weeks and peaked at number 44 on January 17, 1994.
 In New Zealand, it charted for eight weeks and peaked at number 16.
 In Australia, it charted for 8 weeks and peaked at number 70.